 There was a groundbreaking study published in 1955 (summarizing the results of 26 studies) by a researcher by the name of H. K. Beecher entitled “The Powerful Placebo”, which concluded that an average of 32 percent of patients responded to a placebo.
 [1.
 H .K.
 “The Powerful Placebo,” JAMA 159(1955): 1602-1606] This means that if I gave 100 people a sugar pill and told them it was an antidepressant, about 32 of them would feel happier.

-Many clinician’s are aware of this effect, and some suggest that the response to certain conditions might be as high as 80 to 90 percent.
+Many clinicians are aware of this effect, and some suggest that this response in certain conditions might be as high as 80 to 90 percent.

 Conditions That Have Been Associated with a High Response to a Placebo